Iron Dome’s limitations brought to light by drone attack on Israel

 Iron Dome is effective because Hezbollah rockets are crude.
 It’s possible to predict where the rockets will land at takeoff and intercept them.

-According to the BBC, “Most if not all of the drones manufactured by Iran are then supplied to armed groups in Lebanon Iraq and Yemen”, Dr Yehoshua Kaliksy, senior researcher at the Institute of National Security Studies, Tel Aviv.
+According to the , “Most if not all of the drones manufactured by Iran are then supplied to armed groups in Lebanon Iraq and Yemen”, Dr Yehoshua Kaliksy, senior researcher at the Institute of National Security Studies, Tel Aviv.

 Drones are difficult to detect because they have a small signature on radar and can fly low.
 Sometimes they can be mistaken for birds.